When to Hire Your First Employee: The Decision Framework

 What You Get Wrong About When To Hire Your First Employee At $96K/Year

-What you think: You need to wait until there’s “enough” work, more cash reserves, or perfect clarity on what to hire for.
+What you think is that you need to wait until there’s “enough” work, more cash reserves, or perfect clarity on what to hire for.

-What’s actually wrong: You’re waiting for consistent 20+ hours per week of delegatable work.
+What’s actually wrong is that you’re waiting until you have a consistent 20+ hours per week of delegatable work.

 The Hiring Reframe For $96K/Year Solopreneurs With 20+ Hours Of Delegatable Work

-You don’t hire when you can afford it — you hire when you can’t afford not to.
+You don’t hire when you can afford it; you hire when you can’t afford not to.
+If you already have 20+ hours of delegatable work every week, you’re losing money by not hiring.

-20 hours of $15/hour work on your plate every week
+You’re carrying 20 hours of $15-per-hour work on your plate every week.

-So each week, that block of work is:
+So each week, that block of work represents:

-Once you see hiring as an investment that pays for itself immediately, you’ll stop waiting for permission and start calculating when the math tips.
+Once you start seeing hiring as an investment that pays for itself immediately, you stop waiting for permission and start calculating the point where the math tips in favor of hiring.

 Immediate Task Audit To See If You’re Ready To Hire Your First Employee